 - Create a memorial.
 Sometimes one of the most healing things to do is create a small memorial in their honor.
 It needn’t be anything lavish; something as simple as a garden in the corner of your yard or a small paver in the walkway with their name on it can serve as a tangible tribute to their life, and to the role they played in yours.

-- Tips for maintaining your Survivor’s Checklist.
-Consider the following as you complete your Survivor’s Checklist:
+- Tips for maintaining your Estate Inventory.
+Consider the following as you continue to update your information for your heirs:

 - Security.
 Keeping your information secure is critical.
 You can store the printed document in a safety deposit box or protect an electronic copy with a password.
 Make sure to leave instructions on how to access the electronic copy.